ydydsnyd/mono/doc/docs/guide-dynamic-pull.md

 Also notice that if we go offline for awhile, make some changes, then come back online, the mutations get sent when possible.

 We don't have any conflicts in this simple data model, but Replicache makes it easy to reason about most conflicts.
-See the [Design Doc](/design) for more details.
+See the [How Replicache Works](/how-it-works) for more details.

 The only thing left is to make it live — we obviously don't want the user to have to manually refresh to get new data 🙄.